Product

 Recovery is RepeatFlow's return plan for overdue Reviews.

-When overdue Reviews pile up, Recovery helps move them into a manageable future schedule based on your Daily Limit.
+When overdue Reviews pile up, Recovery can help move them into a manageable future schedule based on your Daily Limit.

 Recovery can: